Adrenal fatigue is a common side effect of living in a home or culture riddled with Narcissistic Abuse.

 People who suffer from adrenal fatigue from being pervasively exposed to trauma end up developing stress illnesses and chronic, conditioned forms of PTSD.

-Those who are traumatized one time run the risk of developing Post Traumatic Stress Disorder; humans forced to endure social persecution, traumatizing physical events, neglect, and betrayal of human kindness over and over again develop life-threatening and comprehensively life-altering physiological injury.
+Those who are traumatized once run the risk of developing Post Traumatic Stress Disorder; humans forced to endure social persecution, traumatizing physical events, neglect, and betrayal of human kindness over and over again develop life-threatening and comprehensively life-altering physiological injury.

 Signs and symptoms of adrenal insufficiency and/or chronic stress-induced adrenal fatigue may include any of the following signs or symptoms according to the Mayo Clinic: